openbsd/xenocara/lib/mesa/docs/ci/bare-metal.rst

 Note that the "1.3.6..."
 SNMP OID changes between switches.
 The last digit above is the interface id (port number).
-You can probably find the right OID by google, that was easier than figuring it out from finding the switch's MIB database.
+You can probably find the right OID by Google, that was easier than figuring it out from finding the switch's MIB database.
 You can query the POE status from the switch serial using the ``show power inline`` command.